Ha Ling Peak: How to Hike This Canmore CLASSIC

 The trailhead begins across the road from the parking lot across the dam bridge at the end of Whiteman’s Pond.
 It’s an easy one to find, along with several signs.

-The old trail up to the top of Ha Ling was a bit of a mess through the woods due to erosion from foot traffic.
+The old trail up to the top of Ha Ling was a bit of a mess through the woods due to foot traffic erosion.
 However, at the end of 2019, Alberta Parks unveiled a new trail that was significantly upgraded with even grading, switchbacks, steps, and handrails in certain locations.
-They have continued upgrading it through a few more closures in 2022 and early 2023.
+They continued upgrading it through a few more closures in 2022 and early 2023.

-Not only was it meant for a better user experience, but its more important goal was to control soil erosion and protect the endangered Whitebark Pine.
+Not only was it meant to improve the user experience, but its more important goal was to control soil erosion and protect the endangered Whitebark Pine.

-The improvement has increased the safety of the trail, but make no mistake, it’s still a tough physical challenge for many.
+The improvement has increased the safety of the trail, but make no mistake—it’s still a tough physical challenge for many.
 Once you enter the trailhead and make your way through the forest, it’s a constant uphill climb to the summit.
-It’s probably best to pace yourself on the entirety of the hike.
+It’s probably best to pace yourself throughout the hike.

 The outset through the forest will be largely uneventful as there are no views until a couple kilometers up when the forest starts to break apart.
 You’ll first be greeted with glimpses of the Spray Valley and the Goat View Peak.
 The view is only a small taste of what lies further up the mountain.

-The final push moves through an increasingly thin forest that allows Miner’s Peak and Lawrence Grassi views.
-It’s a relatively easy uphill grade from the viewpoint until the final climb up the steep track to the saddle and summit.
+The final push moves through an increasingly thin forest that allows views of Miner’s Peak and Lawrence Grassi.
+From the viewpoint, it’s a relatively easy uphill grade until the final climb up the steep track to the saddle and summit.

 Trail improvements include a few areas to hold onto a chain for balance, and two sets of steps over loose scree, not that we got to take advantage of them in winter conditions during the spring, though they are very helpful when trail conditions dry out and the seasons change.